tzielins/private-fair-for-busy-biologists/episodes/03-data-in-excel.md

 ::::::::::::: challenge

 ## Exercise 1: What can go wrong with data in Excel (5 min)
+We suggest the instuctor to go through problems, instead

  Have a look at the example [data-file](./files/04-bad-metadata.xlsx) in Excel.